-The Duties of a Nursing Assistant
+The Job of a Certified Nursing Assistant

-- Providing basic care to patients
+- Providing basic services to patients

 - Checking patient's vital signs